bennyfactor/blue-eyes/README.md

 I also wanted to create a gem for future Learn students so they could easily get started building their projects.
 Although built with them in mind, this can get you off and running with any Sinatra app.

-Install the gem, run `corneal new APP-NAME`, run `bundle install`, and you're all set!
+Install the gem, run `blue-eyes new APP-NAME`, run `bundle install`, and you're all set!
 You can start up your server with `shotgun` and verify everything is working.
 It is as simple as that.

 It uses a file structure similar to what you would see with Rails.